 Liberation Diploma Plus High School works with students through their journey and provide them with the support and avenues to move forward.
 Staff, students, and their families create a climate in which students can cultivate the skills needed to evaluate their options so they can make informed, appropriate choices.
 Liberation’s charge is not to educate and exile, but to educate and liberate.
 Liberation’s mission is to develop the whole student—academically, socially, and emotionally.

-Both the Early Literacy pilot program and Reading For Our Future provide youth in foster care with in-home, one-on-one tutoring.
-In addition, the Early Literacy program provides resources and training to biological and foster parents to encourage literacy skills in the home.
+The Early Literacy pilot program provides youth in foster care with in-home, one-on-one tutoring.
+This program also provides resources and training to biological and foster parents to encourage literacy skills in the home.

 Two Together provides free individualized tutoring and mentoring on the Pleasantville Cottage Campus to youth who score below grade level in reading or math or have other learning needs.

 Brooklyn Child and Adolescent Guidance Center is a licensed, comprehensive mental health program providing youth and families with outcome-focused, short-term treatment.

 The Center for Healing trains JCCA staff to provide effective, cutting-edge clinical and supportive services to boys and girls who have been the victim of sexual abuse and/or commercial sexual exploitation.